 Role of the Network Layer Addresses

-The network layer addresses, or IP addresses, indicate the original source and final destination.
-An IP address contains two parts:
+The network layer addresses, or IP addresses, show the original source and destination.
+An IP address has two parts:

 The left-most part of the address that indicates which network the IP address is a member.
 All devices on the same network will have the same network portion of the address.

 The remaining part of the address that identifies a specific device on the network.
 The host portion is unique for each device on the network.

 Note: The subnet mask identifies the network portion of an address from the host portion.

 In this example, we have a client computer PC1 FTP server on the same IP network.

 - Source IP address – The IP address of the sending device, the client computer PC1: 192.168.5.100.